missmatsuko/matsuko.ca/src/data/portfolio/ad-blocker-menu.md

 While there is a lot of content in the menu, it’s also lacking some important information.
 It is unclear why there are two sets of icon buttons, and it’s hard to tell which functions take priority over another.

 ### Complex controls and functions
-Some of the controls are complex, requiring user of a mouse and keyboard.
+Some of the controls are complex, requiring use of a mouse and keyboard.

 ## Recommendations
 - **Swap out icons so they are more related to their functionality, and distinct from each other.**